shuvo12729/shuvo/README.md

 - 👨🏽‍💻  I’m currently working on Web & Mobile Testing <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" alt="A Cat Going Crazy In Front Of a Laptop" width="40">
 - 📝  I’m currently learning Automation Testing.
 - 📫  How to reach me: [@shuvo12729](https://www.linkedin.com/in/shuvo12729/)
-- 👯  I like to working together.
+- 👯  I like to work with teammates together.
-- ⚡  Fun fact: I think, I am in Love with Software Testing.
+- ⚡  I Love with Software Testing.

 </div>